-Since Huskies are energetic dogs, they need plenty of exercises and mental stimulation.
+Since Huskies are energetic dogs, they need plenty of exercise and mental stimulation.
 Regular exercise helps them reduce boredom and anxiety and increase concentration, which can help reduce excessive barking.

-If your Husky’s barking behavior is sudden or excessive, it could be a sign of an underlying medical problem.
-So when your Husky barks excessively it is imperative to take them to the vet for a checkup as they are signs of a physical problem.
+If your husky’s barking behavior is sudden or excessive, it could be a sign of an underlying medical problem.
+So when your husky barks excessively, it is imperative to take them to the vet for a checkup, as these are signs of a physical problem.

-Huskies are especially known for their howling, but when Husky puppies try to bark, it can be for a completely different reason.
-Opposite to adult Huskies, Husky puppies may have trouble barking at first, but they eventually learn to bark.
-Here are some reasons why Husky puppies bark and how you can help them:
+Huskies are especially known for their howling, but when husky puppies try to bark, it can be for a completely different reason.
+Compared to adult Huskies, Husky puppies may have trouble barking at first, but they eventually learn to bark.
+Here are some reasons why husky puppies bark and how you can help them:

 Huskies are very social dogs that learn from their owners and other dogs around them.
 If puppies grow up in homes where adult Huskies howl instead of barking, they may learn to howl instead of barking.
 Also, Husky puppies cannot learn how to bark if they are not exposed to other dogs or people and where other dogs are not barking.